snehalmedidar/webscraping-to-compare-prices/README.md

 # webscraping-to-compare-prices
-using beautiful soup in pythin
+using beautiful soup in python